-The Board of Directors ("Board") of ECM Libra Group Berhad ("ECMLG" or "Company") is committed to manage the Company and its subsidiaries ("ECMLG Group" or "Group") in line with the corporate governance practices as set out in the latest Malaysian Code on Corporate Governance 2021 ("Code").
+The Board of Directors ("Board") of ECM Libra Group Berhad ("ECMLG" or "Company") is committed to manage the Company and its subsidiaries ("ECMLG Group" or "Group") in line with the corporate governance practices as set out in the Malaysian Code on Corporate Governance ("Code").
 The Board believes that corporate accountability complements business practices that will facilitate the achievement of the Company's goals and objectives.
-In preparing this statement, the Board is pleased to report that the Company has applied the principles and complied with the practices in the Code except as otherwise stated.
-The detailed application of each practice in the Code during the financial year ended 31 December 2021 is disclosed in the Corporate Governance Report which is available on the Company's website, www.ecmlibra.com, at the dedicated section on Investor Relations.
+In preparing this statement, the Board is pleased to report that the Company has applied the principles and complied with the practices as set out the Code except as otherwise stated.
+The detailed application of each practice as set out the Code during the financial year ended 31 December 2022 is disclosed in the Corporate Governance Report which is available on the Company's website, www.ecmlibra.com, at the dedicated section on Investor Relations.